muki01/OBD2_K-line_Reader/ESP32/README.md

 This code is for esp32 boards.
-This code is currently not working, but I will fix it.
+I used ESP32 C3 Mini with this code and it works fine.
+You can see the values of the car in the web server.
+Esp32 creates a WiFi AP (access point) and its name is OBD2 Master.
+When you connect to this WiFi, you should open 192.168.4.1 IP address in your browser.
+This is what the web page looks like.